 Fullboard from breakfast day 1 until breakfast day 8 (Typical Lapland and Swedish food)

-Accommodation, 2 nights at Saltoluokta Mountain Station, 5 nights in wilderness cabins and tents.
+Accommodation, 2 nights at Saltoluokta Mountain Station (shared group room), 5 nights in wilderness cabins and tents.

 Travel as well as transfer to and from Saltoluokta Mountain Lodge

 ● Single room at Saltoluokta first and last night 1140 kr

 ● Private double room at Saltoluokta first and last night 1100 kr

 Day 1 - Arrival to Saltoluokta Mountain Station

 Day 2 - The first day of dog mushing